 Download my FREE marijuana grow bible and start growing high quality marijuana strains.

 On the first July 2014, Iowa’s medical marijuana law passed, providing access to medical cannabis to patients with resistant intractable epilepsy and their registered caregivers.
 While Iowa was far from one of the last states to legalize marijuana, its program was not particularly extensive at the time.

-Right now, you won’t find any marijuana growing operations in Iowa.
+Right now, you won’t find any marijuana-growing operations in Iowa.
 However, the application period is currently open.
-The Department of Health and the Medical Cannabidiol Board oversee the implementation of Iowa’s medical cannabis program.
+The Department of Health and the Medical Cannabidiol Board oversees the implementation of Iowa’s medical cannabis program.
 In the very future, Iowans will have as many as 60 licensed marijuana businesses in the state.
 As the patient base and popularity of medical marijuana grows, of course, it’s possible that even that number could one day increase.

 Marijuana growers are classified as “manufacturers” in the state of Iowa.
 The license requirements for growing operations and dispensaries are very similar.
 Currently, the law has provisions for up to two manufacturer licenses, which will be issued and operational by December of 2018.